Robinlovelace/open-gat/README.md

-Finally, to overcome the limitation that not all open source software projects are hosted on GitHub *or* described in academic papers, snowballing via fora such as the [QGIS plugin homepage](https://plugins.qgis.org/) and links in project README files were used to find additional projects that met the following criteria:
+Finally, to overcome the limitation that not all open source software projects are hosted on GitHub *or* described in academic papers, snowballing via fora such as the [QGIS plugin homepage](https://plugins.qgis.org/), links in project README files and social media were used to find additional projects that met the following criteria:

 1. The tool uses geographic analysis for transport planning, supporting the design and placement of physical infrastructure for urban